davips/garoupa/README.md

 ### Performance
 See package [hosh](https://pypi.org/project/hosh) for faster, native (compiled) hash operations.
-However, only future major version `2.*.*` or higher of hosh will be compatible with garoupa hashes.
+However, only future major version `2.*.*` or higher of hosh will be compatible with garoupa operable hashes.